Xiaomeisha station

 Xiaomeisha station (小梅沙 (Xiǎoméishā, Siu2mui4saa1)) is a metro station on Line 8 of Shenzhen Metro.
 It opened on December 27, 2023, with the Phase 2 extension of the line to Xiaomeisha.
 It serves Xiaomeisha Beach, the lesser but more premium version of Dameisha Beach.
-It currently serves as the eastern terminus of the line until Xichong opens in December 2025.
+It was the eastern terminus of the line until opened on 28 December 2025.

 Station layout

 The station has an island platform under Yanmei Road.